karunthakur1221/netflix_sql_project/README.md

-# Netflix Movies and TV showa Data Analysis using SQL
+# Netflix Movies and TV shows Data Analysis using SQL